 Pocahontas, Iowa.

-As I rode onward, I kicked myself for wanting that patch so badly.
+As I snacked on the CLIF SHOT BLOKS I got for free at the loop tent, I kicked myself for wanting that patch so badly.
 It's funny how ambitious one can get over a silly little totem.
 It's really no different than all the other silly things we chase in life.
 I vowed to never again be so foolish.
 Armed with this new found enlightenment, I joked with the other riders about how I was going to do the loop twice and it got a great laugh every time.
-How could anyone even think of doing that?
-They'd have to be even crazier than I am - on the other hand, riding the loop twice would be pretty rad - but no, I would no longer be tempted by things of that nature.
-From now on I would slow down and enjoy the scenery.
+Who would even think of doing that?
+I was no longer tempted by things of that nature.
+From then on I would slow down and enjoy the scenery.

-Meanwhile, I continued joking to everyone about doing the loop twice until some lady "double-dog-dared" me and I said "Oh, GREAT now I HAVE to do it!"
+Meanwhile, as I continued joking to everyone about doing the loop twice, some lady "double-dog-dared" me and I said "Oh, GREAT now I HAVE to do it!"

 ...or maybe it was the SHOT BLOKS (I ate 2 entire packages) - whatever it was, after an hour more of riding, I turned down the Century Loop again.